devopsexpertlearning/stop-start-ec2-instance-automatically/README.md

 create s3 bucket with bucket policy (only cloudfront can access) and create objects index.html and callback.html

-In index.html you need to replace below value
+####In index.html, callback.html and cloudfront-function.js you need to replace below value
 - YOUR_COGNITO_LOGIN_URL (COGNITO URL - you will find in AWS)
 - CLIENT_ID (Cognito Client ID)
 - YOUR_URL (Your frontend url)